Politeness as a tool for malice

 Typelevel has, essentially, kicked John using politeness as a tool.

-A former employee of the company NoRedInk wrote this comment:
+Another incident of similar theme was reported by a former employee of the company NoRedInk wrote this comment:

 If only I could have read this years ago, before I had the misfortune of working at NoRedInk.
 The team shows a bewildering mix of cargo-cult inclusiveness coupled with inability to consider that anyone could be different from them in any way that matters.
 I’ve never before or since met a group where a mentor would advise someone to “show more curiosity” by asking fewer questions!